bitst0rm-pub/Formatter/README.md

             // 1.
 Set the config path of this option to null, OR
             // 2.
 Use the Quick Options: Ignore Config Path, OR
             // 3.
 Place an '.sublimeformatter.cfgignore.json' file inside
-            //    the project root folder.
+            //    the working root folder.
 The structure of this file is
             //    descripted in README.md > Auto-detect Formatting.
             // Formatter will start to search up the file tree until a
             // '.sublimeformatter.cfgignore' file is found to bypass this option.